 Many platforms allow external integration, so if you find a platform that offers a great activity, ask if this can be integrated through the event platform.
 A lot of event platforms also offer in-built teambuilding activities so it's certainly worth checking what you can and can't do first before searching for other providers.

 The possibilities really are endless when it comes to virtual teambuilding.
 You could separate attendees into breakout rooms and run a hosted virtual murder mystery, pub quiz, or even a cookery class!
-Check out our piece on virtual teambuilding ideas or the Virtual Experiences Marketplace for more inspiration.
+Check out our piece on virtual teambuilding ideas or browse the products we have on offer for more inspiration.

 Why we love it